ihmeuw/vivarium_research/docs/source/models/intervention_models/maternal_supplementation/index.rst

 Modeling strategy
 ~~~~~~~~~~~~~~~~~

-The a supplementation intervention (all regimens) affect infant gestational age at birth exposures, :ref:`which are documented here <2019_risk_exposure_lbwsg>`.
+The supplementation intervention (all regimens) affects infant gestational age at birth exposures, :ref:`which are documented here <2019_risk_exposure_lbwsg>`.

 Antenatal supplementation intervention should result in an **additive change to a simulant's continuous gestational age exposure value at birth (or upon initialization into the early or late neonatal age groups).** :ref:`The LBWSG risk exposure document can be found here <2019_risk_exposure_lbwsg>`.
 We assume changes in simulant gestational age exposure values are independent from changes in their birth weight exposure values.